 Goulson, the founder of the UK’s Bumblebee Conservation Trust, is a bumblebee expert and has much to share in this book.
 It might inspire you to take up gardening and plant some bumblebee-friendly flowers.

-A field guide to North America’s bees, this book introduces readers to the 4,000 species of bees in Canada and the United States.
+A field guide to North America’s bees, this book introduces readers to the 4,000 species of bees living in Canada and the United States.
 You may have seen any of these bees in your backyard and not recognized them.
-There are over 900 photos of bees in this book, as well as advice on attracting bees to your backyard garden.
+There are over 900 photos of bees in this book and advice on attracting bees to your own backyard garden.

 We created this list of books about bees for bee lovers of all ages.
 Whether you’re interested in beekeeping, bee conservation, or just curious about their social and natural history, you’ll find books to learn from on this list.